marcogonzalez99/COMP4555-ASG1/README.md

 # Installation:
 # The files for the game itself once downloaded will be contained within a zip folder, ensure the extraction of all files and folders have been completed and within the same location.
-To run the game, python and the library gygame is required.
+To run the game, python and the library pygame is required.
 The game can easily be run through a terminal, calling uplon the main file Pong.py.